WHALEEYE/FPGA-CPU/README.md

 # FPGA-CPU

-A CPU implementation based on Xillinx FPGA.
+A Multi-Cycle CPU implementation based on Xillinx FPGA.
+Implementation detail are described in directory `Report`.